 Additional Percent-for-Art Policy Considerations

-The following management provisions as essential to include in percent-for-art policies:
+The following management provisions are essential to include in successful percent-for-art policies:

 - Designation of responsibilities, e.g., whether the legislature or a state agency will manage the program